Love: The Last Revolution

 Armies crumble.

-never fails.
+But love never fails.

 Love never fails beyond borders.